CSCfi/rems/docs/installing-upgrading.md

     docker-compose -f docker-compose-build.yml up -d app

 ### REMS Commands
-You can use the `CMD` environment variable to specify a sequence of REMS administration commands to run.
-An empty `CMD` or the command run starts the REMS server.
+The `CMD` environment variable can be used to specify a sequence of REMS administration commands to run.
+An empty `CMD` (and `COMMANDS`) variable or the command `run` starts the REMS server.
 Example `CMD` variable values:

     CMD=""
     CMD="migrate;run"